bansaltushar014/Non-Fungible-Token/README.md

 ## About

- Non Fungible token created using ERC 721 standard using React, Solidity and truffle Framework.
+ Non Fungible token created using ERC 721 standard with React, Solidity and truffle Framework.

 ## How to Start